 Public Areas – WC

-• There is a disabled toilet plus ladies and gents’ toilets in the Horizon Pavilion and another one in the Old Pavilion – a disabled access key is held at the main reception desk in the Horizon Pavilion.
+• There is a disabled toilet (key access required) plus ladies and gents’ toilets in the Boat and Watersport Pavilion and another one in the Science and Space Pavilion

-• A baby changing room is situated in the Old Pavilion.
+• A baby changing room is situated in the Boat and Watersport Pavilion.

 • Access to all WCs in the grounds is concrete or tarmac with step-free access routes (except for temporary toilets.

 • Prices are displayed clearly by all traders.